-LAST UPDATED – 10/18/22 – London Travel Guide
+LAST UPDATED – 2/26/24 – London Travel Guide

-The city of London, England in the United Kingdom is one of this world’s most exciting cities to visit.
+The city of London, England in the United Kingdom is one of the world’s most exciting cities to visit.
 Each year, this amazing city attracts millions of tourists who come to experience its wealth of history, beauty, and excitement.
 However, when most people sit down to start planning their trip to London, they are easily overwhelmed by the sheer volume of things to consider.
 Because there are so many great things to see and do during a visit, having a London travel guide handy as you plan your trip to the Swinging City will ensure that your visit is as memorable as possible.

 One thing that most tourists don’t realize about the city of London is that it is actually the smallest city in England.
 While what is called the Greater London Area is considered one of the largest metropolitan areas in the entire world, the actual size of the city of London is quite small.
 Many people are also unaware of how green the city actually is.
 In fact, there is so much green space in the city, in the form of gardens, parks, and other green areas, that the city technically classifies as a forest by United Nations standards.
 That is absolutely remarkable considering how busy the city of London is.

-If you are surprised to learn that the actual city of London is technically small forest, then you will probably be equally as stunned to learn that this small forest isn’t the rainforest it is perceived to be.
-That’s right, one of the biggest misconceptions about the city of London, and England for that matter, is that it is rainy all year-round.
+If you are surprised to learn that the actual city of London is technically a small forest, then you will probably be equally as stunned to learn that this small forest isn’t the rainforest it is perceived to be.
+That’s right, one of the biggest misconceptions about the city of London, and England for that matter, is that it is rainy all year round.
 While the city does get its fair share of precipitation, it is hardly the gloomy metropolis that many travelers envision when they think about London.
 In fact, the city of London actually receives less rainfall and has fewer rainy days than other large cities like Rome, Miami, and Sydney worldwide.

 So while you might be excited to start planning your trip to London right away, I would strongly suggest that you take the time to research this amazing city so that you can plan a trip you will remember for a lifetime.
 One of the best ways to do that is to read this detailed London travel guide that I have prepared for you.
-In this guide, I am going to give you all of the information you need to plan a successful trip to London.
-I cover the best times to visit and the best ways to get there so that you can maximize what you are able to see and do on your trip.
-In addition, I outline the top things to see and do while you are there and where the best places to stay and eat are.
-With the information in my London Travel Guide in hand, you can be confident that your trip to London will be one that you remember for the rest of your life.

 At a Glance

-Passport requirements exist.
-See below for details. |
+| Passport requirements exist.
+See below for details. | |

-Immunization recommendations are listed below. |
+| Immunization recommendations are listed below. | |

-The official language in the UK is English. |
+| The official language in the UK is English. | |

-The official currency in the UK is the British Pound. |
+| The official currency in the UK is the British Pound. |

 Passport Requirements

-TOURIST VISA REQUIRED: | Not required for stays of less than 6 months |
+| At least six months beyond departure from the UK | One Page. | Not required for stays of less than 6 months |

 Travel Immunizations